Distance: 7.9 mile loop | Time: 3 – 4 hours | Level: Moderate – Hard

 Devils Garden Trail is an adventurous loop with incredible views of Arches National Park.
 While Delicate Arch receives most of the hype in the park, Devils Garden Trail boasts eight different arches, including the longest arch in North America.

 Devils Garden Trail is sort of like a choose-your-own-adventure experience.
 You can opt to explore the several spur trails, navigate the primitive trail loop, or take a short out-and-back trek.

 However you choose to experience Devils Garden, it’s bound to be one of your most memorable experiences in Arches National Park.

-In this guide I will cover, what to expect hiking Devils Garden Trail, why you should do the primitive loop, best time to hike the trail, and how to snag a camping spot at Devils Garden Campground.
-I even include other must-do hikes when visiting Arches National park.
+In this guide, I cover what to expect hiking Devils Garden Trail, why you should do the primitive loop, the best time to hike the trail, and how to snag a camping spot at Devils Garden Campground.
+I also include other must-do hikes when visiting Arches National park.